javafx-maven-plugin/javafx-maven-plugin/README.md

 Usage
 =============

-The Plugin is currently available in the Central Maven repository.
+The JavaFX Maven Plugin is available in the Central Maven repository.

 By default, the plugin will build an executable JAR (i.e. one you can double click to launch, assuming you already have a JRE installed on your system) for your JavaFX application that contains all runtime dependencies within it.